-“My research provides a Growth Investment Matrix to support business growth through Corporate Venture Capital (CVC) assessing where the linkages are deliberate or to align emergent strategy,” says Dayo Abinusawa of the AWA Business School, he has been supported by RADMA.
+“My research provides a Growth Investment Matrix to support business growth through Corporate Venture Capital (CVC) assessing where the linkages are deliberate or to align emergent strategy,” says Dayo Abinusawa of the AWA Business School.
+He also works with a variety of industry clients on product development, particularly in the areas of experience and service design.
+Dayo’s research has been supported by RADMA.

 What support did you get from RADMA and how did it help you?

 Please can you outline the topic of your research and details of any outputs (presentations, papers)?

 Research topic – Growth Investment Matrix: A Framework Linking Corporate Venture Capital Investment with Business Growth Strategy

 - Abinusawa, A. and Minshall, T. (2016) Corporate investors and their venture capital strategies.
 R&D Management Conference, Cambridge, July 3-6.

 - Abinusawa, A., Mortara, L., and Minshall, T. (2016) Development of corporate venture capital strategy to support firm ambidexterity, Druid Academy Conference, Bordeaux, January 13-16.

 - Abinusawa, A. (2015) Venturing metamorphosis.
 Global Corporate Venturing.
 May, page 29.